Policies and procedures

 Measurement of earned Title IV federal financial aid

-Based on the date the student notifies the registrar of intent to withdraw, thus beginning the official withdraws process from all classes, student financial assistance will calculate the percentage of earned Title IV federal aid using the date the student begins the withdrawal process.
+Based on the date the student notifies the registrar of intent to withdraw, thus beginning the official withdraws process from all classes, student financial services will calculate the percentage of earned Title IV federal aid using the date the student begins the withdrawal process.
 The earnings calculation is based on the number of days of enrollment, up to and including the day of withdrawal, divided by the total number of days in the enrollment period.
 In most cases, when a total withdrawal is determined to occur on or before the 60% point in a semester, some federal aid will need to be returned.

 Receiving a grade of “F”, "DL", "I" in all coursework

 If a student does not officially withdraw and is assigned a grade of 'F’, 'DL' (Delayed), or 'I' (Incomplete) in all coursework for a term, each grade must accompany a "Last Date of Academic Activity" assigned by the instructor.
-This date will assist student financial assistance in determining the last date of attendance for the student's withdrawal.
+This date will assist student financial services in determining the last date of attendance for the student's withdrawal.

 Title IV Federal financial aid returns